odoo/documentation/content/applications/finance/accounting/payments/follow_up.rst

 A follow-up message can be sent to customers when a payment is overdue.
-Odoo helps you identify late payments and allows you to schedule and send the appropriate reminders using **follow-up actions** that trigger automatically one or more actions according to the number of overdue days.
-You can send your follow-ups via different means such as email, post, or SMS.
+Odoo helps you identify late payments and allows you to schedule and send the appropriate reminders using **follow-up actions** that automatically trigger one or more actions according to the number of overdue days.
+You can send your follow-ups via different means, such as email, post, or SMS.

 .. seealso::
    - `Odoo Tutorials: Payment Follow-up <https://www.odoo.com/slides/slide/payment-follow-up-1682>`_